abel-research/OpenHands/README.md

 How to acknowledge
 ------------------

-OpenHands has been submitted for publication at the 2023 European Society for Biomechanics conference, and the abstract is included here.
+OpenHands was presented at the 2023 European Society for Biomechanics conference on 10th July 2023, and the abstract is included here.
 Please check back here in time, for a doi and full reference for you to cite if you use the dataset.

 Please cite as:
 T.A.
 Munyebvu, C.D.
 Metcalf, C.B.
 Burson Thomas, M. Browne, M.O.W.
 Heller and A.S.
-Dickinson (2023), Open Hands: an Open Source Statistical Finger Model [https://github.com/abel-research/OpenHands](https://github.com/abel-research/OpenHands).
+Dickinson (2023), Open Hands: an Open Source Statistical Finger Model.
+28th Congress of the European Society of Biomechanics, Maastricht, The Netherlands, July 9-12, 2023 [https://github.com/abel-research/OpenHands](https://github.com/abel-research/OpenHands).